-The applicant must be a U.S. citizen and successfully complete undergraduate studies by the end of Spring Term 2022.
-The applicant also must be enrolled or accepted for a full-time masters or doctoral program in any of the following disciplines:
+The applicant must be a U.S. citizen and successfully complete undergraduate studies by the end of Spring Term 2024.
+The applicant also must be enrolled or accepted for a full-time masters or doctoral program at a U.S. Institution in any of the following disciplines:

 - Operations Research/Systems Analysis/Mathematics

 - Human Factors (Psychology or Engineering)

 - Instructional Design and Training Methodology

 - The applicant must have a stated interest and career goal in the Modeling & Simulation, Training, and/or Education Industry.